bluesky/bluesky-queueserver/docs/source/tutorial.rst

   Similarly to functions, scripts could be executed as foreground tasks (default, executed in main thread) or background tasks (executed in background thread).
 It is responsibility of software or workflow developer to ensure thread safety.
-Though executing foreground tasks is thread safe, users should be mindful about how the executed code affects the state of the worker environment and the manager.
+Though executing foreground tasks is thread safe, users should consider how the executed code affects the state of the worker environment and the manager.
 For example, a script that executes a plan can be successfully run as a foreground task, bypassing all mechanisms for queue management, but it is not advised to do so.